ibnuda/fpmortals/manuscript/complete.md

 A>     nama yang bertabrakan.
 Contoh paling nyata adalah metoda `+`.
 A>     Metoda ini mengubah semua menjadi `String` yang disambung.
 A>
-A> The same is true for functionality that is provided by typeclass A> instances, such as these methods which are otherwise provided by A> `Optional`
-A>
 A> Hal yang sama juga berlaku untuk fungsionalitas yang disediakan oleh A> instans kelas tipe, seperti metoda berikut yang bila tidak ada, akan A> disediakan oleh `Optional`